 Acceptance Of Unit

 Upon offer and acceptance of a unit, the family will execute a new lease and pay any rent and/or security deposit within two (2) days of being advised that the unit is ready to rent.
+The CHA may accept the security deposit in four equal monthly payments.
 The family will be allowed five days to move after receipt of the key to the unit to which the resident is transferring.
 The resident may elect to retain possession of the unit for up to an additional three days; however, the family must pay rent in an amount that includes both the resident’s share and the share that is subsidized by HUD.

 Cost of the Resident’s Transfer